bentoml/OpenLLM/.github/README.md

 ### Clojure UI (Community-maintained)

-> [!IMPORTANT]
-> This job will only be available for running within the BentoML repository.

 The workflow for Clojure UI is located in [clojure-frontend.yml](/.github/workflows/clojure-frontend.yml).
 This workflow is currently used for building the Clojure UI and published to GitHub Container Registry (`ghcr.io/bentoml/openllm-ui-clojure`).